FAQs

 If my agency has previously applied for a grant from the Foundation, when can we apply again?

-If your agency received a grant, you may apply again for the same project 2 years after your previous grant was awarded.
-Your agency can apply for other project funding at any time, but the number of applications you submit will be taken into consideration by the Committee.
+If your agency received funding, you may apply for funding for the same project two years after the grant was awarded.
+You may apply for a different project at any time after your final report has been submitted, though please note that the number of applications submitted may be considered by the Grant Committee.